Causes of Fatigue in Arthritis

 Other Sources of Fatigue

 - Medication side effects.
 Several medications, including some you may take for arthritis, can cause drowsiness or fatigue.
-Common culprits include certain antidepressants; blood pressure medication; narcotic pain relievers; some prescription NSAIDs; and certain DMARDs, such as azathioprine and methotrexate.
+Common culprits include certain antidepressants; blood pressure medication; narcotic pain relievers; some prescription nonsteroidal anti-inflammatories (NSAIDs); and certain disease-modifying antirheumatic drugs (DMARDs), such as azathioprine and methotrexate.
 Corticosteroids may cause daytime tiredness by keeping you awake at night.

 - Inactivity.
 The more you lie around, the more exhausted you feel.
 Unused muscles — including the heart muscle — can weaken, and you get tired more easily.
 A 2017 study published in Scandinavian Journal of Medicine & Science in Sports found that people with fibromyalgia who spent less time sitting and more time doing light physical activity had lower levels of fatigue and pain than those who were inactive.